 Research like crazy to find a way to tie your book to the current news cycle and be honest with yourself about how well it works.
 If there are no strong links at the moment, sit back and wait for something to come up.
 It is far better to delay your pitch than to use your one shot on a half-baked idea that will never fly.
 While it is helpful for books to be new, it is vital that they are relevant.

 When pitching to breakfast show producers you need to let them know straight away what your expertise is and what you have to offer.
 Don’t beat around the bush – they are busy professionals and all they want to know is what you can bring to the programme.

 Throughout the UK, BBC and ITV have regional news programmes that are interested in local stories, including the occasional author.
 However, their time is short so they are unable to cover everybody and everything that they would like to.
 It isn’t enough to just live in the area, you still need to give the producers a reason why they should feature you over someone else.

 Book promotion on television is exciting, effective and a true challenge.
 Even as an experienced publicist, I still run a screaming lap of honour around the office when I get a client onto a show.
 I can only imagine what it means to the author.
 But always remember that television takes both skill and luck to achieve.
 Never make it the centre of your publicity strategy and don’t be dependent upon it happening.
 But maybe, just maybe, it could.

 Our Top 5 Tips for TV

-1. Get professional help if you can.
-More than any other type of media, television is about knowing how to move quickly and pitch the right story to the right contact.
+- Get professional help if you can.
+More than any other type of media, television is about knowing how to move quickly and pitch the right story to the right contact at the right time.

-5. Understand that getting on the telly is difficult and that it is unlikely to depend on the quality of your writing.
+- Understand that getting on the telly is difficult and that it depends on what you have to sayrather than the quality of your writing.